thanashskyr/myfirstproject/readme.txt

-Hello this is your friend Aris
+Hello this is a text